p0l4ris06/Obsidian-Vault/Personal/Personality types/ISFJ.md

 - Prone to struggling with insecurity
 - Tend to neglect their own needs
 - Have a hard time saying no
+- Have a hard time moving on
+- Intensely dislike conflict and criticism

 ### Jungian function stack
 - Dominant function: [[Introverted sensing]]